Microphone: Ribbon

 Ribbon microphones use a thin, usually corrugated metal ribbon suspended in a magnetic field.
 The ribbon is electrically connected to the microphone's output, and its vibration within the magnetic field generates the electrical signal.
 Ribbon microphones are similar to moving coil microphones in the sense that both produce sound by means of magnetic induction.
 Basic ribbon microphones detect sound in a bi-directional (also called figure-eight, as in the diagram below) pattern because the ribbon is open on both sides.
-Also, because the ribbon has much less mass it responds to the air velocity rather than the sound pressure.
+Also, because the ribbon has much less mass, it responds to the air velocity rather than the sound pressure.
 Though the symmetrical front and rear pickup can be a nuisance in normal stereo recording, the high side rejection can be used to advantage by positioning a ribbon microphone horizontally, for example above cymbals, so that the rear lobe picks up sound only from the cymbals.
-Crossed figure 8, or Blumlein pair, stereo recording is gaining in popularity, and the figure-eight response of a ribbon microphone is ideal for that application.
+The figure-eight response of a ribbon microphone is ideal for Blumlein pair stereo recording.
 Other directional patterns are produced by enclosing one side of the ribbon in an acoustic trap or baffle, allowing sound to reach only one side.
-The classic RCA Type 77-DX microphone has several externally adjustable positions of the internal baffle, allowing the selection of several response patterns ranging from "figure-eight" to "unidirectional".
-Such older ribbon microphones, some of which still provide high-quality sound reproduction, were once valued for this reason, but a good low-frequency response could be obtained only when the ribbon was suspended very loosely, which made them relatively fragile.
+The classic RCA Type 77-DX microphone has several externally adjustable positions of the internal baffle, allowing the selection of several response patterns ranging from figure-eight to unidirectional.

+A good low-frequency response in older ribbon microphones could be obtained only when the ribbon was suspended very loosely, which made them relatively fragile.
 Modern ribbon materials, including new nanomaterials, have now been introduced that eliminate those concerns and even improve the effective dynamic range of ribbon microphones at low frequencies.
 Protective wind screens can reduce the danger of damaging a vintage ribbon, and also reduce plosive artifacts in the recording.

-Properly designed wind screens produce negligible treble attenuation.
-In common with other classes of dynamic microphone, ribbon microphones don't require phantom power; in fact, this voltage can damage some older ribbon microphones.
+In common with other classes of dynamic microphones, ribbon microphones do not require phantom power; in fact, this voltage can damage some older ribbon microphones.
 Some new modern ribbon microphone designs incorporate a preamplifier and, therefore, do require phantom power, and circuits of modern passive ribbon microphones (i.e. those without the aforementioned preamplifier) are specifically designed to resist damage to the ribbon and transformer by phantom power.
-Also there are new ribbon materials available that are immune to wind blasts and phantom power.